 - Speaking against God, doubting Him, and demanding

 - Bringing God’s rejection and abandonment

-- Secondly, we minister to the others when we remind them of God, His truths and His works.
+- Secondly, we minister to others when we remind them of God, His truths, and His works.
 We do this by testifying, preaching, exhorting, teaching, proclaiming the gospel, ministering.
 (2 Peter 1:12-15)